 The word with the most meanings in English is the verb ‘set’, with 430 meanings listed in the Second Edition of the Oxford English Dictionary, published in 1989.
 The word commands the longest entry in the dictionary at 60,000 words (326,000 characters).

 Lexus was introduced in the US market in 1989.

 The Energizer Bunny was introduced to an unsuspecting public, replacing gymnast Mary Lou Retton as the energetic spokesperson.

 Jules Verne’s shelved 1863 novel Paris in the Twentieth Century predicted gas-powered cars, fax machines, electric street lighting, maglev trains, the record industry, the internet.
 His publisher deemed it pessimistic and lackluster.
 It was discovered in 1989 and finally published in 1994.

-Charging Bull, the famous statue on Wall Street was installed secretly and illegally outside the New York Stock Exchange in 1989 following the 1987 stock market crash.
-The sculpture was seized and impounded by NYPD but re-installed two blocks south of the Exchange after a public outcry.
+Charging Bull, the famous statue on Wall Street, was installed secretly and illegally outside the New York Stock Exchange in 1989 following the 1987 stock market crash.
+NYPD seized and impounded the sculpture but re-installed two blocks south of the Exchange after a public outcry.